 This segment includes bookings made through your Widgets (booking engines).

 Your seller's widgets do not add bookings to this segment, since they are considered to be marketplace bookings.

-Direct Online via Affiliate
+Direct Online via Referral tracking (PRO)

-This segment includes bookings that are created manually in Bokun, either with these tools found in the bookings menu:
+This segment includes bookings that are created manually in Bokun, either with these tools found in the bookings' menu: